 - FUT leaves monumental damage with its invasive technology in comparison to the FUE technique.

-- Although the FUE technique along with its variants comes at a higher cost, the value and satisfaction gained from them outweigh the financial factor.
+- Although the FUE technique comes at a higher cost, the value and satisfaction gained from them outweigh the financial factor.
 In other words, patients are getting value for their money.